Skip to content

 Limitations & Future Work

-• vs HCI accessibility approaches (Lazar et al.): HCI treats accessibility as a UI/screen reader issue; this paper argues that agents are autonomous decision-makers, and the root cause of errors lies in policy/goal, not interface, requiring alignment at the architectural level.
+• vs. HCI Accessibility (Lazar et al.): Traditional HCI treats accessibility as a UI/screen reader issue.
+This paper argues that since Agents are autonomous decision-makers, errors are rooted in policy/goals, requiring architectural alignment.

 Rating

-• Novelty: ⭐⭐⭐⭐ Reframing accessibility as an alignment issue is an early systematic call in the agent literature, though the framing itself has roots within HCI.
+• Novelty: ⭐⭐⭐⭐ Reframing accessibility as an alignment problem is a timely and systematic call within Agent literature.

-• Experimental Thoroughness: ⭐⭐⭐ The statistical profiling of 778 instances is solid, but lacks real-world deployment or quantitative user studies.
+• Experimental Thoroughness: ⭐⭐⭐ The statistical task profiling is solid, though it lacks real-world deployment or quantitative user studies.

-• Writing Quality: ⭐⭐⭐⭐⭐ The structure is clear, with a strong causal chain from stressor → failure → assumption → framework → pipeline, and the case studies ground abstract principles in concrete design.
+• Writing Quality: ⭐⭐⭐⭐⭐ Clear structure with a strong causal chain and case studies that ground abstract principles.

-• Value: ⭐⭐⭐⭐ Provides direct design guidance for researchers working on agent safety, healthcare, and assistive scenarios; the framework is reusable.
+• Value: ⭐⭐⭐⭐ Directly provides design guidance for researchers in Agent safety, healthcare, and assistive technologies.